Non-vanishing of geodesic periods of automorphic forms: Abstract

 \section{Abstract}

-We prove that one hundred percent of closed geodesic periods of a Maa{\ss} form for the modular group are non-vanishing when ordered by length.
+We prove that one hundred percent of the closed geodesic periods of a Hecke--Maa{\ss} cusp form for the modular group are non-vanishing when ordered by length.
 We present applications to the non-vanishing of central values of Rankin--Selberg $L$-functions.
-Similar results for holomorphic forms for general Fuchsian groups of the first kind with a cusp are also obtained, as well as results towards normal distribution.
+Similar results for holomorphic forms for general Fuchsian groups of finite covolume with a cusp are also obtained, as well as results towards normal distribution.
+Our new key ingredient is to relate the distributions of closed geodesic periods and vertical line integrals via graph theory.